 You can prevent your dog from being harmed by blue green algae by making sure they don’t come into contact with contaminated water.

-Don’t let your dog drink from water that may contain blue green algae, and never let them play or swim in water that may be contaminated.
+Don’t let your dog drink from water that may contain cyanobacteria, and never let them play or swim in water that may be contaminated.

 If you’re near a lake, river, or reservoir, check for signs that warn you if blue green algae is present.

 Always rinse or wash your dog with clean, fresh water after they have been swimming outdoors.
-This can help to wash away any bacteria stuck to their fur that they might ingest later when they clean themselves.
-When you get home, you can give them a more thorough wash.
+This can help to wash away bacteria stuck to their fur.
+When you get home, give them a more thorough wash in the bath.